ssajedi/FAM-JAM/README.md

 In the provided path, replace `YOUR_REVIT_VERSION` with proper values (e.g., 2023).

 # Demo
-Refer to the following video for an example use case of FAM JAM.
+The following video demonstrates how to use the plug-in having a custom stool spec pdf.

 # Future work
 For future work, we are focusing on several key areas of development to enhance system performance and usability even further: